Lied vom Hürnen Seyfrid: Relationship to the Nibelungenlied and oral tradition

 Hürnen Seyfrid features numerous details that are known from the Nordic traditions about Sigurd but are absent in the Nibelungenlied.
 Among these are that Hagen is one of the sons of Gybich, as he is in the Nordic poems Atlakviða and the Thidrekssaga, that Gybich is the name of the king of Worms rather than Dancrat as in the Nibelungenlied, that Siegfried is raised by a smith who tries to have him killed by a dragon, and the presence of a dragon who has transformed from being a man.
 This is generally taken to mean that the poet had access to an oral tradition outside of the Nibelungenlied which featured these elements.
 The poet of the Nibelungenlied, on the other hand, seems to have deliberately suppressed many elements that appear in Hürnen Seyfrid, with reports on Siegfried's killing of the dragon and his invincibility mentioned only very briefly and in retrospect.

 The folk etymology of lindworm as "linden tree dragon" is present in both the Seyfrid lay and the Nibelungenlied; in the latter, Siegfried's vulnerable spot is caused by a linden leaf fallen between his shoulders.

 Metrical Form

 Hürnen Seyfrid is written in the so-called "Hildebrandston", named after its use in the Jüngeres Hildebrandslied that had an accompanying melody.
 The four line stanza consists of four "Langzeilen" or "long lines", each divided bya a caesura into hemistichs, each hemistich being three metrical feet long (having three stresses).
-Thus it is similar to the only simplified, since the scheme used by the Nibelungenlied adds an extra stress on the final (8th) hemistich.
-The long lines rhyme in couplets (rhyme scheme AABB), with occasional rhymes occurring in the hemistiches (XX).
+Thus it is similar to the Nibelungenstrophe only simplified, since the scheme used by the Nibelungenlied adds an extra stress on the final (8th) hemistich.
+The long lines rhyme in couplets (rhyme scheme AABB), with occasional rhymes occurring in the hemistiches(XX).
 In the printed versions of Hürnen Seyfrid, the hemistichs are printed as individual lines, producing an eight-line stanza.

 An example is the first stanza of the 1642 edition: